 Work Reintegration and Accommodation Program

-At UBC Okanagan, WRAP is a collaborative and supportive approach to addressing illness, injury, and disability in the workplace.
-The program takes into account the needs of the individual, the work environment, operational needs and legislative requirements for staff and faculty members.
+At UBC Okanagan, the Work Reintegration and Accommodation Program (WRAP) is a collaborative and supportive approach to addressing illness, injury, and disability in the workplace.
+The program takes into account the needs of the individual, the work environment, operational needs and legislative requirements for faculty and staff members.

 WRAP provides case management support for: